Quake II: Development

-In the 2023 documentary FPS: First Person Shooter, designer Tim Willits revealed that Quake II was initially almost titled "Wor."
+In the 2023 documentary FPS: First Person Shooter, both designer Tim Willits and artist/co-owner Adrian Carmack agreed that looking back, the game should have had a different name.
+One of the names that almost got approved was "Wor."
 However, due to legal concerns, the development team ultimately decided to use the Quake name despite the sequel having no narrative connection to the original game.
 Willits also noted that the game's premise drew inspiration from the 1961 World War II film The Guns of Navarone, particularly its depiction of a mission to destroy an apparently impregnable fortress housing a massive weapon.

 The game was developed with a 13-person team.
 Activision obtained the worldwide distribution rights to the game in May 1997.
-Artist and co-owner Adrian Carmack had said that Quake II is his favorite game in the series because "it was different and a cohesive project".
+Adrian had said that Quake II is his favorite game in the series because "it was different and a cohesive project".
 This is the last id Software game to feature American McGee as he was fired shortly after its release.

-Technology

 Unlike Quake, where hardware-accelerated graphics controllers were supported only with later patches, Quake II came with OpenGL support out of the box.
 Later downloads from id Software added support for AMD's 3DNow! instruction set for improved performance on their K6-2 processors, and Rendition released a native renderer for their V1000 graphics chip.
 The latest version is 3.21.
 This update includes numerous bug fixes and new levels designed for multiplayer deathmatch.
 Version 3.21, available as source code on id Software's FTP server, has no improved functionality over version 3.20 and is simply a slight modification to make compiling for Linux easier.

 Quake II uses an improved client–server model introduced in Quake.
 The game code of Quake II, which defines all the functionality for weapons, entities, and game mechanics, can be changed in any way because id Software published the source code of their own implementation that shipped with the game.
 Quake II uses the shared library functionality of the operating system to load the game library at run-time—this is how mod authors are able to alter the game and provide different gameplay mechanics, new weapons, and much more.
 The full source code to Quake II version 3.19 was released under the terms of the GNU GPL-2.0-or-later on December 22, 2001.
 Version 3.21 followed later.
 An LCC-friendly version was released on January 1, 2002, by a modder going by the name of Major Bitch.

 Quake IIs game engine was a popular license and formed the basis for several commercial and free games, such as CodeRED: Alien Arena, War§ow, SiN, Anachronox, Heretic II, Daikatana, Soldier of Fortune, Kingpin: Life of Crime, and UFO: Alien Invasion.
 Valve's 1998 video game Half-Life used the Quake II engine during early development stages.
 However, the final version runs on a heavily modified version of the Quake engine, GoldSrc, with a small amount of the Quake II code.